If your sweet pup gets that forlorn, hang-dog look as you depart for a night on the town, consider a change of plans.

 But some go further in extending the doggy welcome mat than others.

-Bell Tower Shops in south Fort Myers has several restaurants that offer outdoor dining – Bistro 41, Cru, Grimaldi’s, among them – and they are all pet friendly.
+Bell Tower Shops in south Fort Myers has several restaurants that offer outdoor pet-friendly dining such as Grimaldi’s.
 In fact, on the second Friday of the month, it’s Yappy Hour at the shopping center and dogs are the honored guests, with many shops offering water and treats.

 Downtown Fort Myers is welcoming, too, with its many cafes and restaurants offering sidewalk dining.
 United Ale House, Downtown House of Pizza, Capone’s, Ford’s Garage and Cabos Cantina all allow people to dine with their pets in tow at outdoor tables.